gravitylens/DrinkRecipes/HotButteredRum.md

     4 tsp.
 Vanilla Extract
     2 tsp.
 Almond Extract

 Cream ingredients thoroughly.
-Chill and divide into 24 2 Oz. portions
+Chill and divide into 24 2 Oz. portions.
+These can be frozen for several months.
+Thaw before use.

 ## Drink:
     2 Oz.
 Batter